panzerdp/voca/markdown/DEVELOPMENT.md

-Clone the repo into your project directory.
+Fork the repostiory, the clone the repo into your project directory.

-Then install the development dependencies within Voca source directory:
+Install the development dependencies within Voca source directory:
 ```bash
 npm install
 ```